Healing After A Breakup: Coping Strategies For Reclaiming Your Life

 How do you stop obsessing over a guy you never dated?

 While you may not have as much control as you'd like initially, it is possible to tame the obsessing mind and move on from your feelings.
-Here are some suggestions:
+Below are a few ways to start:

 Accept the reality and embrace your feelings

-This may be easier said than done, but acknowledging on a deeper level that the relationship never happened and the "what-ifs" aren't possible is often the first step toward moving on.
+Acceptance can be difficult, but acknowledging on a deeper level that the relationship never happened and the "what-ifs" aren't possible may be the first step toward moving on.
 As you ponder this truth, allow yourself to feel the emotions that arise without judgment.
-Get to know them by writing them down in a journal or a letter to him that you'll never send.
-Accept the relationship didn't (and won't) happen, and label the feelings you're having.
+Get to know them by writing them down in a journal or a letter to the person that you'll never send.
+Accept the relationship didn't (and won't) happen and label the feelings you're having.

 Limit exposure and set boundaries